ashwanthkumar/startree-coding-assignment/README.md

 ## Usage

 ```
-# To get started, we first have to install the necessary components into our cluster
+# To install Pinot, Prometheus, Grafana, Prometheus-Adapter to our k8s
-$ ./tools.sh install
+$ ./components.sh install

-# After testing things out you can run the following to remove all the components that we installed locally
+# To remove the above installed components after testing run this to claim the system resources
-$ ./tools.sh remove
+$ ./components.sh remove
 ```